flutter-mapbox-gl/maps/README.md

 > **Please note that this project is community driven and is not an official Mapbox product.** We welcome [feedback](https://github.com/tobrun/flutter-mapbox-gl/issues) and contributions.

 This Flutter plugin for [mapbox-gl-native](https://github.com/mapbox/mapbox-gl-native) enables embedded interactive and customizable vector maps inside a Flutter widget by embedding Android and iOS views.
-This project plugin is in early development stage.

 ![screenshot.png](screenshot.png)

-## Getting Started
+## Install
+This project is available on [pub.dartlang](https://pub.dartlang.org/packages/mapbox_gl), follow the [instructions](https://flutter.dev/docs/development/packages-and-plugins/using-packages#adding-a-package-dependency-to-an-app) to integrate a package into your flutter application.

+### Running example app

+- Install [Flutter](https://flutter.io/get-started/) and validate its installation with `flutter doctor`
+- Clone this repository with `git clone git@github.com:mapbox/flutter-mapbox-gl.git`
+- Run the app with `cd flutter_mapbox/example && flutter run`

-### Mapbox Access Token
+#### Mapbox Access Token

 This project uses Mapbox vector tiles, which requires a Mapbox account and a Mapbox access token.
 Obtain a free access token on [your Mapbox account page](https://www.mapbox.com/account/access-tokens/).

-#### Android
+##### Android
 After you get the key, place it in project's Android directory:
 - Add your access token to `$project_dir/example/android/app/src/values/developer-config.xml`

-#### iOS
+##### iOS
 Add this lines to your Info.plist
 ```plist
 <key>io.flutter.embedded_views_preview</key>